mrpmorris/Fluxor/README.md

 ![](./Images/flux-pattern.jpg)

-* State should be read-only.
+* State should always be read-only.
 * To alter state our app should dispatch an action.
 * The store runs the action through every registered reducer.
-* All reducers tht handle the type of the dispatched action it will alter state to reflect the change.
+* Every reducer that processes the dispatched action type will create new state from the existing state, along with any changes intended by the dispatched action.
 * The UI then uses the new state to render its display.

 # Licence